 Take a walk on the wild side!
 This off-grid bamboo house sits on four acres amidst pristine rainforest and a short stroll to a glorious beach.
 Enjoy one of the most amazing places on earth in rugged luxury and security.
-View wildlife from the porch!
+View abundant wildlife from the porch!
+If your dates aren't available here, see our other three houses: Casa Linda, Casa Pina and Casa Bambu.
+They are on this same property 6 acre property in Cabo Matapalo.

-Visitors repeatedly say that Casa Sonrisa and our other bamboo houses are exceptional, and have made it a Travelers Choice Winner on TripAdvisor for four years.
-This year it was among TripAdvisor’s top hotels for families in all Costa Rica and Central America.
-Located on four acres in the midst of the rainforest, this off grid, bamboo house is right on beautiful Playa Pan Dulce, the area's premier beach and an easy walk to several others.
+Visitors repeatedly say that Casa Sonrisa and our three other bamboo houses are exceptional, and have made them a Travelers Choice Winner on TripAdvisor 7 years.
+Located on six acres in the midst of the rainforest, this off grid, bamboo house is right on beautiful Playa Pan Dulce, the area's premier beach and an easy walk to several others.
 Guests have compared it to having your own private nature preserve, as it is situated in the midst of wildlife coming and going.
 It is remote and secluded, yet not isolated; comfortable yet unspoiled.
 It lets you: experience the true Costa Rica, one of the most amazing areas on earth; relax on the beach; surf uncrowded waves; commune with monkeys; and enjoy countless natural wonders.
 All while staying secure and comfortable.
 At Casa Sonrisa the ocean waves lull you to sleep and the roar of the howler monkeys awaken you to a glorious sunrise over the Golfo Dulce (Sweet Gulf).
 A gorgeous, pristine beach is a short stroll across the property, and the rainforest and wildlife are all around.
 If you love nature in all its wild beauty, you'll love Casa Sonrisa.

 This off-grid house is handcrafted by owner Kirk, who leaves no detail overlooked.
 The house offers: